polyzos/stream-processing-with-apache-flink/Readme.md

     <img src="assets/cover.png" width="600" height="800">
 </p>

-This repository contains the code for the book **[Stream Processing: Hands-n with Apache Flink](https://leanpub.com/streamprocessingwithapacheflink)**.
+This repository contains the code for the book **[Stream Processing: Hands-on with Apache Flink](https://leanpub.com/streamprocessingwithapacheflink)**.

 ### Table of Contents